Alex-E-Mitchell/CG-Group-Z-Project/README.md

 How to use Godot project with Github Desktop: https://www.youtube.com/watch?v=fZ-CJIYPFMI&t=370s

-Basiscs on making a 3D game in Godot: https://www.youtube.com/watch?v=ke5KpqcoiIU
+Basics on making a 3D game in Godot: https://www.youtube.com/watch?v=ke5KpqcoiIU

 # Using KayKit Platformer Asset Pack
 Link to platformer asset pack by Kay Lousberg (it's free): https://kaylousberg.itch.io/kaykit-platformer .
 We should use these assets as our basic environment.